Does Caffeine Enhance Athletic Performance?

 Fatigue also links to RPE, this could be why RPE is lessoned (Hudson 2008) because fatigued is reduced so the athlete isn’t working as hard.

 Negative effects of caffeine were also found by Hudson (2008) with the likes of nervousness, restlessness, tremors, and stomach distress, this came as a surprise but with all the positive effects there must be some negative effects.

-A limitation of this review which was seen in every article reviewed was that only male subjects were used so this review can only relate to the effects of caffeine on male sports performance.
+A limitation of this review which was seen in every article analysed was that only male subjects were used so these reviews can only relate to the effects of caffeine on male sports performance.